 Each cell is made from borosilicate glass, a rugged material known to resist chipping and cracking, and has high transmission from 350 nm to 2.2 µm.
 The cell windows are fused, allowing the cell to hold a vacuum below 10-7 torr.
 It can also withstand pressures up to 5 psi.
 The post-production cleaning process for these cells consists of an ultrasonic cleaning step using water, followed by an acetone rinse.
 Then the cell is connected to a vacuum system and leak tested.

 These cells are commonly used in spectroscopic applications such as tunable diode laser calibration, stabilization of laser frequencies, and calibration of wavelength meters.
 Refer to the Application tab for a general overview of use with absorption spectroscopy.
-We also offer filled and sealed vapor reference cells.
+We also offer pre-assembled Herriott cells for gas absorption spectroscopy applications, as well as filled and sealed vapor reference cells.

 The reference substance pumped into the glass cell is associated with a unique absorption spectrum that serves as its fingerprint, the contents of a reference cell can be determined via a linear absorption measurement (as depicted by the simplified schematic below).
 By scanning a tunable diode laser over a wavelength range and detecting light absorption with a photodetector, a series of peaks will be recorded, which is characteristic of the vapor inside the cell.
 Please note that we also offer pre-filled and sealed vapor reference cells with quartz or borosilicate substrates.

 Our empty borosilicate glass cells are available in three varieties.
 The GC251 and GC252 cells incorporate one and two fill tubes, respectively.
 The GCV251 cell has one fill tube and features a J. Young valve at a 90° bend.
 The valve incorporates a retractable, greaseless, PTFE stopcock for maintaining a high vacuum.
-The yellow knob can be tightened to create a seal before the T-junction in the fill tube.
-It can also be unscrewed completely for cleaning.
+The yellow knob can be tightened to create a seal before the T-junction fill tube or unscrewed completely for cleaning.

 Our empty borosilicate glass cells are available in three varieties.
 The GC501 and GC502 cells incorporate one and two fill tubes, respectively.
 The GCV501 cell has one fill tube and features a J. Young valve at a 90° bend.
 The valve incorporates a retractable, greaseless, PTFE stopcock for maintaining a high vacuum.
-The yellow knob can be tightened to create a seal before the T-junction in the fill tube.
-It can also be unscrewed completely for cleaning.
+The yellow knob can be tightened to create a seal before the T-junction in the fill tube or unscrewed completely for cleaning.